awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 ## Setting Up Management Account Permissions for Multi\-Region and Multi\-Account Automation Execution<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>

 Use the following procedure to create the required IAM roles for Systems Manager Automation multi\-Region and multi\-account execution by using AWS CloudFormation\.
 This procedure describes how to create the **AWS\-SystemsManager\-AutomationExecutionRole** role\.
-You must create this role in *every* account that you want to target to execute multi\-Region and multi\-account Automations\.
+You must create this role in *every* account that you want to target to run multi\-Region and multi\-account Automations\.

 This procedure also describes how to create the **AWS\-SystemsManager\-AutomationAdministrationRole** role\.
 You only need to create this role in the Automation management account\.